Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with ancestral sampling

-The procedure is based on a sample of data events selected based on the nominal ``Signal Region'' requirements described in Section~\ref{analysis_phiy}, modified by relaxing a number of criteria in order to enrich the sample in background events.
-The criteria which define this background-dominated sample are denoted the ``Generation Region'' (GR).
-Two additional event samples, known as ``Validation Regions'' (VR), are also defined to validate the background modelling procedure.
-The definitions of these regions are outlined in Table~\ref{table:regions}.
-These GR events are used to construct probability density functions of the relevant kinematic and isolation variables, parameterised to respect the most important correlations.
-By sampling these distributions, an ensemble of $H\to\phi\gamma$ pseudo-candidates is generated, from which a model of the $m(\phi,\gamma)$ distribution for background events can be derived for the SR requirements.
-In addition to providing a prediction for the shape of the $m(\phi,\gamma)$ distribution, the normalisation of the the SR and VRs, relative to the GR, is also predicted.
+By sampling the obtained distributions, an ensemble of $H\to\phi\gamma$ pseudo-candidates is generated, from which a model of the $m(\phi,\gamma)$ distribution for background events can be derived for the SR requirements.
+In addition to providing a prediction for the shape of the $m(\phi,\gamma)$ distribution, the normalisation of the SR and VRs, relative to the GR, is also predicted.
 The absolute normalisation in the SR and VRs may be obtained directly by the model, by uniformly scaling the distributions by the ratio of the number of data events in the GR to the size of the ensemble of pseudocandidates.

-\subsection{Sampling Procedure}
+\subsection{Sampling procedure}

 Each pseudo-candidate event is described by $\phi$ and $\gamma$ four-momentum vectors and an associated $\phi$ hadronic isolation variable, $I(\phi)$.
-The generation templates which together parameterise all components of the $\phi$ and $\gamma$ four-momentum vectors and the $\phi$ hadronic isolation variable are described in Table\,\ref{table:templates} and represented in Figure\,\ref{fig:sampling}.
+The generation templates which together parameterise all components of the $\phi$ and $\gamma$ four-momentum vectors and the $\phi$ hadronic isolation variable are described in table\,\ref{table:templates} and represented in figure\,\ref{fig:sampling}.

 The sampling procedure for a single pseudo-candidate proceeds as follows: